 Emmanouil Saloustros MD, D(Med)Sc was born in Athens, Greece, in 1975.
 He obtained his Medical Degree (MD) from the University of Thessaly in 2000 and completed his residency in Internal Medicine and fellowship in medical oncology at the University Hospital of Heraklion (2010).

 He conducted post-graduate research at the Section on Endocrinology & Genetics of the Eunice Kennedy Shriver National Institutes of Child Health and Human Development at the National Institutes of Health (NIH), focusing on heritable disorders that predispose to cancer, mouse models of human tumours and related issues.

 In 2013 he obtained his doctoral degree in cancer biology from the University of Crete School of Medicine.

-Dr Saloustros research is primarily focused on the BRCA1/2 associated breast and ovarian cancers, as well as on the hereditary syndromes that predispose to colorectal cancer in the Cretan population.
+Dr Saloustros research is primarily focused on breast cancer risk and management, the BRCA1/2 associated breast and ovarian cancers, and the hereditary syndromes that predispose to colorectal cancer.
 In parallel he studies the genetics of non-BRCA1/2 associated breast cancer in collaboration with the breast cancer association consortium (BCAC).